 9. Riverfront City Park

-Important to note: This park features a pedestrian bridge for you to enjoy a stroll across the Willamette River.
+Important to note: This park features a pedestrian bridge where you can enjoy a stroll across the Willamette River.

 Don’t miss: Riverfront City Park is known for their seasonal events, from summer movies to holiday tree lighting.